+On the other hand, when $F_{ab}$ is a pull-back of general matter space 2-forms which may not be closed, the Bianchi identity may not hold.
+In that case, Eq.~\eqref{*dF} becomes an inhomogeneous equation for the dual field $\mbox{*}\bm{F}$, so that $\alpha m^a$ is naturally interpreted as a magnetic source current $j_M^a \equiv \alpha m^a$\footnote{ Let us reconsider the previous example involving a constant timelike vector $m^a$.
+The conditions from Eqs.~\eqref{M^A}, \eqref{m^dphi}, and \eqref{orthom} imply that $\phi$ must be time-independent, $A_0 = 0$, and $F_{0k} = 0$.
 Nonetheless, $\phi$ may depend arbitrarily on the spatial coordinates.
-From the equation~\eqref{DphiDF}, one deduces $\nabla_{[0} F_{jk]} =0$, so the magnetic field is time-independent.
-The condition $\epsilon^{abcd} A_a (\nabla_{[b} F_{cd]}) = 0$ is then also satisfied under these assumptions.
-Moreover, from~\eqref{*dF} one finds, in this frame,
+From Eq.~\eqref{DphiDF}, one deduces $\nabla_{[0} F_{jk]} = 0$, indicating that the magnetic field is static.
+The condition $\epsilon^{abcd} A_a (\nabla_{[b} F_{cd]}) = 0$ is also satisfied under these assumptions.
+Furthermore, from Eq.~\eqref{*dG}, one finds in this frame: